nir-st/pacman-website/README.md

 The site doesn't save any previous scores or users.

-To play the game you can use the default username: k, password: k.
+To play the game you can use the default user: username - k, password - k.